mert-kurttutan/torchview/README.md

 <!-- single_input_all_cols.out -->

-Note: Output graphviz visuals return images with desired sizes.
-But sometimes, on VScode, some shapes are being cropped due to large size and svg rendering on by VSCode.
+**Note:** Output graphviz visuals return images with desired sizes.
+But sometimes, on VSCode, some shapes are being cropped due to large size and svg rendering on by VSCode.
 To solve this, I suggest you run the following
 ```python
 import graphviz
 graphviz.set_jupyter_format('png')